Frequently Asked Questions

 1. Does acupuncture hurt?

-No, generally speaking acupuncture does not hurt.
+Generally speaking acupuncture is not a painful experience, rather a relaxing one.
 You will feel sensations such as a dull ache or a “running” of energy along the channel.
 These sensations are normal and show the acupuncture point is working.
-Very often after the first needle is inserted the patient states they did not feel any sensation at all.
+Very often patients state they did not feel any sensation after the first needle is inserted.
 There are exceptions, some people are more sensitive to needles.
 In this case the acupuncturist uses smaller needles and checks in with the patient’s sensitivity.
 Acupuncture needles are ultra fine needles.
 For reference, on average 17 acupuncture needles fit into a hypodermic injection needle (used for shots).

 2. What does acupuncture do?